 Cycling is more than just a hobby in my eyes.
-Ever since I decided to start taking my first road bike and budget mountain bike out on a regular basis, my life has changed for the better in a variety of ways.
+Ever since I decided to start taking my first road bike out on a regular basis, my life has changed for the better in a variety of ways.

 The numerous benefits of cycling are incredible.
 If you’re still on the fence about picking up this particular activity, then please allow me to provide you with the many reasons why cycling regularly is a great idea.

-Tip: Are you excited and can’t wait to start buying a road bike?
+Tip: Are you excited and can’t wait to start biking?
 Here you find the best road bikes under 500 dollars.

 The Quality of Life Benefits